Mazatlan Healthcare Guide for Expats (2026)

 Option 3: IMSS + Cash

 Many expats skip insurance entirely and just pay out of pocket.
-When a doctor visit costs $25 and a specialist costs $50, the math can work — especially if you're healthy.
-Enroll in IMSS for catastrophic backup ($450–$1,130/year) and pay cash at private hospitals for everything else.
+When a doctor visit costs $25 and a specialist costs $50, the math can work - especially if you're healthy.
+Enroll in IMSS for catastrophic backup ($450-$1,130/year) and pay cash at private hospitals for everything else.
+For the full monthly budget picture, see our cost of living guide.

 What About Medicare?